IFOA-2025-DevOps-Fundamentals/intro-gcp/sections/02_gcp_fundamentals.md

 * **Multiple language support:** Node.js, Python (3.7+), Go.
 * **Events and Triggers:** Functions are triggered by **events** (things that happen in your cloud environment) and are associated with **triggers** (declarations of interest in a certain event).

+In particular, triggers can be classified into 2 main groups:

+1. HTTP triggers
+2. Event triggers
+    - Direct triggers
+    - Cloud Pub/Sub triggers
+    - Cloud Firestore triggers (on database updates)

 **Supported event types:**

 * **HTTP:** The function is invoked via an HTTP request (can be used to create APIs).